If you need gift ideas for bodybuilders and other types of weightlifters, this post is for you.

 For best results, body weight should be tracked in addition to body part size and body fat measurements.

 The measuring tape allows quick and easy measurements of the waist, arm, thighs, calves, chest, shoulders, forearms, neck, hips and anywhere in between.
 The body fat caliper provides an estimate of body fat percentage by measuring the thickness of skin folds in a few key spots.

-Are you looking for a creative gift idea for a bodybuilder who trains at a commercial gym?
+Are you looking for a creative gift idea for a bodybuilder or weightlifter who trains at a commercial gym?

 If so, then call or go to his gym and ask if you can extend his membership by one year.
 This is much more thoughtful than just giving him money to do it.